 - (b) Areas of application: Concurrently with the increasing need for automation as explained above, the global and local economy affect the market, as reflected, inter alia, in the different market development rates projected for the coming years in different industrial fields and for different types of customers.
-According to the Technavio Report, the motor vehicle industry led in the use of PLCs in 2015.
-The Frost & Sullivan Report estimated that among key industries, the food and beverage industries accounts for approximately 22% of the global industrial PLC market, the motor vehicle industry accounts for 15% and the chemical industries account for roughly 13%.
-According to this report, the growing industries of solar energy, windgenerated energy and other sources of renewable energy are expected to boost sales of industrial PLCs to these sectors.
-The report also anticipates a growth in sales of industrial PLCs to the motor vehicle industry, the water and wastewater treatment industry, the chemical industry and the food and beverage industry. - (c) Geographic breakdown: A study of the geographical distribution of sales of PLCs around the world in recent years, both according to the Technavio Report and according to the Frost & Sullivan Report, shows that Asia and the Pacific countries lead in purchases of industrial PLCs.
-According to the Frost & Sullivan Report, 39% of sales take place in Asia and the Pacific countries, 37% in Europe, the Middle East and Africa, 17% in North America and 7% in the rest of the world.
-IHS Technology publications in 2014 show that there is a slowdown in the rate of sales in Asia and the Pacific countries whereas there is a strong growth in the US market in light of the recovery and overall improvement in the economic situation in that country.
+According to the Technavio Report, the motor vehicle industry led in the use of PLCs in 2015. - (c) Geographic breakdown: A study of the geographical distribution of sales of PLCs around the world in recent years, according to different sources, shows that Asia and the Pacific countries lead in purchases of industrial PLCs.

-According to the Frost & Sullivan Report, in the past few years the PLC market has displayed steady growth, and the various market surveys presented above indicate forecasts for continued growth in this market and its expansion into additional areas, accompanied by tough competition, which is also expected to grow and expand into different areas.
+In the past few years the PLC market has displayed steady growth, and the various market surveys indicate forecasts for continued growth in this market and its expansion into additional areas, accompanied by tough competition, which is also expected to grow and expand into different areas.
 ARC, in its surveys over the years, also has anticipated that the PLC market will expand beyond the traditional industry clients (factories and car manufacturers) to providers of overall automation solutions that combine production lines and data collection systems in the field with organizational data and management systems.
 Pursuant to this, the Company identifies a trend towards increased utilization of decentralized systems based on smaller PLCs - the focus of the Company's activities.
 In the Company's opinion this trend arises, inter alia, from ongoing pressure on prices of PLCs.
 The above may, in the Company's estimation, cause a decline in profitability for companies engaged in this field (including Unitronics, although the Company is unable to quantify a possible decline in profitability1), resulting from a decline in market prices of PLCs.